-With atrial fibrillation (AF) and related illnesses affecting two million people in the UK and costing the NHS £2.2 billion each year, find out how AliveCor’s Kardia™ has overcome key challenges affecting delivery of care and had a life-changing impact for patients.
+With atrial fibrillation (AF) and related illnesses affecting two million people in the UK and costing the NHS £2.2 billion each year, find out how the digital health app, AliveCor’s Kardia™, has overcome key challenges affecting delivery of care and had a life-changing impact for patients.

 Heart arrhythmias are reportedly one of the top ten reasons why people are admitted to hospital.

 Certain arrhythmias can cause sudden cardiac death, killing 100,000 people in the UK annually.
 According to the Arrhythmia Alliance, 80 per cent of these deaths could be avoided through better diagnosis.